Kristin Kobes Du Mez: Jesus and John Wayne

+For Our Daughters

 On September 12, 2024, Du Mez announced the upcoming release of the film For Our Daughters, directed by Carl Byker, that draws from the last chapter of Jesus and John Wayne, documenting stories of abuse within evangelicalism.
 The film started streaming on YouTube September 26, 2024.

+Live Laugh Love

+Her third book, "Live Laugh Love: The Secret History of White Christian Women and the World They Made" was released on September 15th, 2026.